-Non-compliance with First Warning Leading to Second Warning: Students are given one opportunity to remedy the area of concern by the next spring semester review or date specified in the first warning letter.
+Non-compliance with First Warning Leading to Second Warning: Students are given one opportunity to remedy the area of concern by the defined review date specified in the first warning letter.
 If a student fails to meet the deadline specified in the warning letter, a second warning letter will be sent and the student will have a registration hold placed on their record.
-The student will then meet with their faculty advisor to formulate a written plan of remedy and this plan must be signed off on by the Director of Clinical Training in order to have the hold lifted.
+The student will then meet with their faculty advisor to formulate a written plan of remedy and this plan must be signed off on by the Director of Clinical Training in order to have the hold lifted and for the student to resume doctoral studies.